bcgov/ols-geocoder/understanding-match-scoring.md

 P5.
 Handle multiple types of input addresses including civic address, non-civic address, and partial addresses (e.g., street-level, locality-level).

+## How the BC Address Geocoder measures up

 The BC Geocoder scoring system has the following properties: